codecarrotlabs/blog.codecarrot.net/_posts/tips/copyright/2017-08-23-how-to-use-social-media-logos-on-your-website.md

 ![Search Facebook brand guidelines on google](//cdn.codecarrot.net/images/search-facebook-brand-guidelines-on-google.png)

 Finding a social media company's brand guidelines is easy, just Google Facebook or twitter or whatever logo you're looking for plus the words brand guidelines.
-At or near the top of the search results is going to be just what you're looking for you, just need to make sure you're going to an official website if it's a TWitter logo you're looking for make sure you're looking at the brand guideline page on [twitter.com](//twitter.com).
+At or near the top of the search results is going to be just what you're looking for you, just need to make sure you're going to an official website if it's a Twitter logo you're looking for make sure you're looking at the brand guideline page on [twitter.com](//twitter.com).

 Don't get all your information about social media logs from blog posts, they might go out of date quickly.